cbrennanpoole/Qualitative-Self/README.md

 `DISPATCH SUPERVISOR`
 Newnan, GA  | Mar 2013 - Oct 2013

-1. Stream-line processes within the supply chain and within the internal, inter-departmental operations and customer service team
+1. **Stream-line processes** within the supply chain and within the internal, inter-departmental operations and customer service team
-2. Provide Total Customer Satisfaction by providing a more enjoyable service experience with team members, drivers, delivery partners, warehouse associates, third-party vendors, & most importantly, the customer.
+2. **Provide Total Customer Satisfaction** through improvement the work atmosphere and day-to-day experience with team members, drivers, delivery partners, warehouse associates, third-party vendors, & most importantly, the customer.
-3. Provide pipeline management and logistics analysis for rail, truckload, and less than load (LTL) customers eliminating no less than $60,000 in shipping expense for customers
-4. Ensure company resources are most profitably utilized and assigned to customer orders in a way that keep company commitments to customers and drivers
-5. Maintain direct contact with various departments within the organization to coordinate and increase the efficiency driver, truck and trailer assignments
+5. **Maintain direct contact with various departments** within the organization to coordinate and increase the efficiency driver, truck and trailer assignments.
-6. Supervise local drivers and plan current as well as future run schedules while aligning drivers and coverage for runs
+6. **Supervise local drivers and plan** current as well as future run schedules while aligning drivers and coverage for runs
-7. Spot quote customer business in a way that maximizes company revenue and resource utilization.Communicated any delays due to weather or other emergencies to the appropriate party to maintain client satisfaction rating of above 98.5%.
+7. **Spot quote customer business** in a way that maximizes company revenue and resource utilization.Communicated any delays due to weather or other emergencies to the appropriate party to maintain client satisfaction rating of above 98.5%.

 ---